 Brahmas come in an array of colors but only three are recognized buff, light, and dark.
 Want some flare in your flock?
 Check out some of the amazing unrecognized color variations partridge, blue, and even gold-laced.
 You can now even obtain a bantam (miniature) variety!
 Who doesn’t want small Brahmas running around everywhere?
 They make great show birds!
 Not only for their amazing plumage but for their sweet disposition with children.
 I have heard they are also amongst the best mommies and setters.
 I myself, have had many Brahmas, none of which either set or mothered any chicks for me.
 That’s ok though, I love them for their amazing disposition and cold-weather tolerance more than anything.

 What else should you know?

 Those feathered feet may require a little extra care from time to time.
 Often getting mud, poop, snow, and even ice attached and caked on.
 A quick soak in a bucket of warm soapy water makes quick work of it.
-I even trim the hairs on occasion in the muddy season it helps to ensure less clumping.
-They are easy to contain, thanks in part to their large size, keeping them in a pasture is no problem at all.
+I even trim the hairs on occasion in the muddy season; it helps to ensure less clumping.
+They are easy to contain, thanks in part to their large size, so keeping them in a pasture is no problem at all.
 Have a confined space?
-That’s ok they do well in confinement.
-The Brahma breed are slow growers, taking up to 18 months to reach full maturity.
-Many do not start laying till they reach 6-12 months.
+That’s ok; they do well in confinement.
+The Brahma breed is a slow grower, taking up to 18 months to reach full maturity.
+Many do not start laying until they reach 6-12 months.

 Want more information on Brahmas?
 Check out The Livestock Conservancy